francesco-innocenti/francesco-innocenti.github.io/_posts/2024-09-19-Thermodynamic-Natural-Gradient.md

 Given this, they then employ a very clever hybrid hardware setup.
 They first use a GPU to compute the loss gradient and approximate Fisher, which communicates with an SPU to run the process dynamics to equilibrium to get an estimate of the natural gradient.
-They point out that in practice they don't need to wait for convergence but can take samples after some time steps $T$ without significantly affecting performance.
-Nicely, they also note that if one chooses the gradient at time 0 to be the loss gradient, one can interpolate between SGD and NGD as a function of $t$.
+They point out that in practice they don't need to wait for convergence but can take samples after some time steps $$T$$ without significantly affecting performance.
+Nicely, they also note that if one chooses the gradient at time 0 to be the loss gradient, one can interpolate between SGD and NGD as a function of $$t$$.

 ## 💻 Empirical results

-The authors first run a few simulations to validate their theoretical complexity calculations, showing that (as predicted) the cost of TNGD scales well with the number of parameters $N$ but badly with the output dimension $$d_{out}$$ compared to standard NGD and other approximations.
+The authors first run a few simulations to validate their theoretical complexity calculations, showing that (as predicted) the cost of TNGD scales well with the number of parameters $$N$$ but badly with the output dimension $$d_{out}$$ compared to standard NGD and other approximations.

 They then test TNGD on two tasks: classification on MNIST, and language fine-tuning.
-On MNIST, they find that their method converges faster than Adam with practically the same performance and that TNGD is about only l2x slower per iteration compared to Adam on a A100 GPU.
+On MNIST, they find that their method converges faster than Adam with practically the same performance and that TNGD is about only 2x slower per iteration compared to Adam on a A100 GPU.

 Consistent with the interpretation of fewer iterations being closer to SGD, more iterations lead to better performance